Studying in Québec

 Demonstrating financial capacity

-You must demonstrate your financial capacity to assume the costs of living and studying in Québec:
+You must demonstrate your financial capacity to assume the costs of studying in Québec:

-Respecting the obligations of the Québec Acceptance Certificate
+Respecting the obligations related to the Québec Acceptance Certificate

-If you do not respect the conditions of your Québec Acceptance Certificate (CAQ), it could be revoked.
+If you do not respect the obligations related to your Québec Acceptance Certificate (CAQ), it could be cancelled.
 You must commit to:

-• Receiving the level of education that appears on your CAQ for studies or on your Attestation of issuance of your Certificat d’acceptation du Québec (CAQ – Québec Acceptance Certificate) for studies;;
+- Receiving the level of education that appears on your CAQ for studies or on your Attestation of issuance of your Certificat d’acceptation du Québec (CAQ) for studies;

-• Making your studies your main activity (study full time).
-This condition does not apply if you are a:
+- Making your studies your main activity (study full time).
+This obligation does not apply if you are a:

 Obtaining health and hospital insurance

-You must have health and hospital insurance for the duration of your studies.
+You must remain covered by a health and hospitalization insurance policy for the entire duration of your study stay.
 This obligation also applies to accompanying family members.

-Check if your country of origin has signed a social security agreement with Québec This hyperlink will open in a new window..
+Check if your country of origin has signed a social security agreement with Québec.

 If your country of origin has a social security agreement with Québec